webthingee/JoyForAll/README.md

 * Default keyboard keys can be configured for non-joystick usage

 ## How do I use this?
+* Copy the .unitypackage into your assets folder, and you're good to go.
 * Example scene and scripts show what's available right now.